 With consideration to health, environment, carbon and fun, we decided to ride our bicycles.
 From Belconnen to the front gate of the Arboretum, we had bicycle paths and lanes.
 At the main entrance [...]

-[ 2 February, 2013; 10:00 am to 3:00 pm. ] Chief Minister Gallagher is letting it be known that there is to be a community festival to open the arboretum:
+[ 2 February 2013 at 10:00 am; ] Chief Minister Gallagher is letting it be known that there is to be a community festival to open the arboretum:

 “The opening of the Arboretum is the realisation of many years of work to transform the site, which emerged from the ashes of the devastating Canberra bushfires, to be transformed into a place of beauty, tranquillity, [...]